 This time I chose to go for a walk around there.
-I used the BTS and went down the stairs exit 3, then on my right, up to the soi 71, I crossed the road, and on my way to the soi Pridi Banomyong 2, I noticed two stalls but from different shops that sold perfume made me stop.
+I used the BTS and at Phra Khanong station went down the stairs exit 3, then on my right, up to the soi 71, I crossed the road, and on my way to the Soi Pridi Banomyong 2, I noticed two stalls but from different shops that sold perfume made me stop.
 I read their sign that mentioned that the perfume was imported from France, OK.
-Walking in the soi Pridi Banomyong, I met a Sa-Leng who are individuals recyclable waste collector moving around small soi and generally on modified motor-bikes (Sa-Leng) recognizable by their distinctive bike horn sounds.
+Walking in the soi Pridi Banomyong, I met a Sa-Leng who are individuals recyclable waste collectors moving around small soi and generally on modified motor-bikes (Sa-Leng) recognizable by their distinctive bike horn sounds.
 They Scavenge plastic bottles, aluminum cans, paper, metal, etc. He said hello to me, he was carrying his hard work on his overloaded Sa-Leng to a scrap dealer and seemed in a hurry.
-I kept walking and near the end of the soi was a small canal, out of curiosity went down the few steps and walked along for more than ten minutes.
+I kept walking and near the end of the soi was a small canal, out of curiosity went down the few steps, and walked along for more than ten minutes.
 I was surprised by the fact that there were no bad smells but felt a strange feeling, alone in this place, not a sound, walking the back of houses and sometimes hear life inside.
-I got in a soi, passed in front of the modern mosque and further on there was a small craftsman who made some kind of cage out of bamboo slats, I had never seen that and asked this gentleman what it was for, he told me it was called the golden mountain and was traditionally used for Chinese funeral.
+I got in a soi, passed in front of the modern mosque and further on there was a small craftsman who made some kind of cage out of bamboo slats, I had never seen that and asked this gentleman what it was for, he told me it was called the golden mountain and was traditionally used for a Chinese funeral.
 Once finished will be covered with cardboard paper and then thin gold sheets and sent to the temple.

 Life Along the Klong

-After crossing the market, I finally reached the klong.
-I Walked along it to the pumping station and then get in the labyrinth of the Small alleys where old traditional houses resist the invasion of large very threatening urban buildings.
+After crossing the market, I finally reached the Klong.
+I Walked along to the pumping station and then get in the labyrinth of the Small alleys where old traditional houses resist the invasion of large very threatening urban buildings.
 I met very few people, but one aged man which I approached and asked him about this, he said that he was not too worried and confident he will finish his days where he always lived.
 He told me that when he was young, life was mainly on the Klong, fruits, vegetables and food vendors, fishermen, and small local transport boats, but that there were also floods during the rainy season, whose last serious one was in 2011.

 There is still a daily longtail boat transport service from the pier located under the bridge which goes to Srinakarin near the Seacon shopping commercial center, every half hour from 07.00 to 09.00, then every hour until 12.00 and in the afternoon every 2 hours, the last boat 18.00, trip 20 to 30 minutes,15 baht.
-You can within a few minutes boat ride from there go to visit the legendary ghost shrine of Mae Nak at Wat Maha But.
-It is also on this Klong that one of the most important pumping stations in the city was built to control water flow, and currently, an electric power cable tunnel project is under construction.
+You can within a few minute’s boat ride from there go to visit the legendary ghost shrine of Mae Nak at Wat Maha But.
+It is also on this Klong that one of the most important pumping stations in the city was built to control water flow, and currently, an electric power cable tunnel (5.3 km) project is under construction.

 Life Under a Bridge

-The part of the neighborhood that amazes me the most is the life of a small community that has settled under the bridge along the klong, which is also a U-turn, traffic all day long.
+The part of the neighborhood that amazes me the most is the life of a small community that has settled under the bridge along the Klong, which is also a U-turn, traffic all day long.
 Fruits and vegetable stalls, soup vendors, hairdressers, a fortune-teller who also does massages and more surprising removes gray hair.
 Opposite a die gambling shop, a game called hi-low played with three dice and adding up the sums.
 A sum of 12 – 18 is “high,” 3 – 10 is “low,” and 11 is “Hi-Low.”, normally forbidden by law.
 The owner was very busy reading his newspaper and was not paying attention to my presence, so I went to the store where the sign says they were manufacturing dice.
-After telling the vendor that I would buy the complete set, 250 Baht, (I was not in the mood to bargain), he gave me some explanations how to play, he also told me that a “casino” was open 24/24 in the market, I said I would like to go there to see but did not specify me where it was.
+After telling the vendor that I would buy the complete set, 250 Baht, (I was not in the mood to bargain), he gave me some explanations how to play, he also told me that a “casino” was open 24/24 in the market, I said I would like to go there to see but he did not specify me where it was.
 A few steps further, a car attracted my attention, an Oldsmobile Cutlass Supreme, the rest of one of the rare cars of the glorious American and European years in Thailand, before the Japanese, took over the car market in the 80s.
 A discovery for me, I wanted to know more but the owner was not there, the dice seller told me it is for sale 250,000 baht (eight thousand US$).
-On the way back to Phra Khanong 71 by the soi that runs along the bridge, I took the time to stop in a shop of medicinal plants, the herbalist briefly explained to me that what he was preparing was a female remedy for blood pressure and painful periods.
+On the way back to Phra Khanong soi 71 by the soi that runs along the bridge, I took the time to stop in a shop of medicinal plants, the herbalist briefly explained to me that what he was preparing was a female remedy for blood pressure and painful periods.
 Boil 2 to 3 hours and consume within 7 days, once a month.
-I asked him for the composition, he kindly answered that there were plants, roots, barks of wood and flowers without further details.
+I asked him for the composition, he kindly answered that there were plants, roots, barks of wood, and flowers without further details.

 W District Bars and Food Shops

 On my way to the BTS station, to the right, in the middle of gigantic towers, is the W District, a small open-air square with many tables surrounded by small shops, which comes alive at night, sometimes with live bands.
-A wide variety of food, Thai, Indian, French, Spanish, Kebab, Pizza, Japanese, Mexican, beer and wine, many foreigners, expatriates and tourists, not the best food in town but moderate prices and good atmosphere.
-There is also a hotel called Beat, and few cheap hostels in the adjacent sois.
-From Sukhumvit road, at the entrance leading to the square is a large white alien statue and left where there is graffiti, are there toilets that may be welcome after a long walk.
+A wide variety of food, Thai, Indian, French, Spanish, Kebab, Pizza, Japanese, Mexican, beer and wine, many foreigners, expatriates, and tourists, not the best food in town but moderate prices and good atmosphere.
+There is also a hotel called Beat, and few cheap hostels in the adjacent Sois.
+From Sukhumvit Road, at the entrance leading to the square is a large white alien statue and left where there is graffiti, are there toilets that may be welcome after a long walk.

 Open 16.00 Close at midnight every day